FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 [Node.js](https://nodejs.org/) [Express](https://expressjs.com/) application in order to retrieve and alter context data.
 This removes the need to use the command-line to invoke cUrl commands.

-The tutorial is mainly concerned with discussing code written in Node.js, however some of the results can be checked by making [cUrl](https://ec.haxx.se/) commands.
+The tutorial is mainly concerned with discussing code written in Node.js, however some results can be checked by making [cUrl](https://ec.haxx.se/) commands.
 [Postman documentation](https://fiware.github.io/tutorials.Working-with-Linked-Data) for the same commands is also available.